sueszli/spring-geolocation/README.md

 If requests come with a payload, the API should accept a json and should return a json as well, if a response is required.

-- Provide a git repository.
-- Write a working solution in Java.
-- Use any library, framework and tools you think fits the purpose.
-- Please try to write clean code with a good design.
-- Add a bit of documentation that outlines the solution and explains on how to build and run the code.
-- (Optionally) provide a docker file or similar to create one or more containers running your application.

 <br><br>

 ### CREATE: Create a Location